chadedwardsofficial/cinemaDB/README.md

 - Search for movies by title, genre or release year.
 - View movie posters and trailers.
 - Mark and save your favorite movies.
-- Responsive desginf or an optimal viewing experience on both desktop and mobile devices.
+- Responsive design for an optimal viewing experience on both desktop and mobile devices.

 ##